Your rates demand notice tells you how you can pay your bill.

 If you don't pay your bill according to the payment instructions, or make alternative arrangements with us, we’ll start the following proceedings to recover the payments you owe.

-To help manage your business rates, you can sign up here to view your account online.
+To help manage your business rates, you can sign up and view you business rates account online.

 If you fail to pay, the first thing we’ll do is send you a reminder asking you to bring your payments up-to-date within seven days.